Siteation/magento2-module-storeinfo/README.md

 bin/magento setup:upgrade
 ```

-> This Module require Magento 2.3 or higher!
+> This Module requires Magento 2.3 or higher!
 > For more requirements see the `composer.json`.

 ## How to use